isneezy/vue-selectize/docs/api/props.md

 ## options

 An array of strings or objects to be used as dropdown choices.
-If you are using an array of objects, vue-selectize will look for a `id` and `label` key
+If you are using an array of objects, vue-selectize will look for an `id` and `label` key
 Ex. `[{id: 'MZ', label: 'Mozambique'}]`
 A custom label key can be set with the [label](#label) prop.